brettswan/General-Assembly-Projects/projects/01-projects-weekly/project-02/readme.md

 ### Necessary Deliverables

 - Materials must be in a clearly labeled Jupyter notebook.
-- Materials must be submitted via a Github PR to the instructor's repo.
+- Materials must be submitted via a Github public repository and providing links to instructors before designated due date/time.
-- Materials must be submitted by the end of week 2.
+- Materials must be submitted by the beginning of week 3.
   - _Note_: Blog post must be published on a blogging platform, and submitted via a URL pasted into your Jupyter notebook.
   - _Note_: Bonus white paper may be submitted as a text file.
 Bonus nerd points for using LaTeX ;)